shavitush/bhoptimer/README.md

 - [x] Calculate points per scored time once it's added to the database.
 - [x] Recalculate points for every record on the current map when a ROOT admin changes the point value for it. (retroactive!)
 - [x] Add natives. `float Shavit_GetPoints(int client)` `int Shavit_GetRank(int client)` `void Shavit_GetMapValues(float &points, float &idealtime)`
+- [ ] Add native that checks the total amount of players with over 0 points.

 Web Interface
 --